pi-bot/pioneers/config/readMe.md

 ## About
-These are the steps to prepare the PiBot software from a fresh install of Raspian. **N.B.** the supplied sd card is pre-configured and should work *out-the-box*.
+These steps set up the full software enviroment of the PiBot from a fresh install of Raspian.
+They are put here for reference and interest only.

+**N.B.** the supplied sd card is pre-configured and should work *out-the-box*!
+There is now a collection of pre-made software images on the website here: (http://www.pibot.org/pioneers/distro/)

 These steps have been tested as working on the Raspian stretch release: **2017-09-07-raspbian-stretch.img**

 1. Install latest Raspian
 2. Change Default Settings
 3. Configure Remote Access
-4. Configure Access to the PiBot Board
-5. Install required software
-6. Customize the Arduion IDE
-7. Install and update PiBot code and excercise repositories
+4. Run the install scripts from **master.sh**

 ### 1 Install latest Raspian